SanjayShetty01/SanjayShetty01/README.md

 ### Hello, I'm Sanjaya 👋

-Passionate about crafting effective solutions, I'm an R Shiny Developer experienced in creating and maintaining applications for Pharma Analytics.
-Skilled in managing GitHub repositories and enhancing UI with HTML, CSS, and JavaScript, I thrive on optimizing R code for efficiency.

 🌟 **Highlights:**
 - Proficient in R, Python, Bash and Scala
 - Adept with AWS, and seamless deployment
 - Curious problem solver with a knack for optimizing code
 - Racing enthusiast, always up for an F1 or WEC archive binge

+Passionate about crafting effective solutions, I'm an R Shiny Developer experienced in creating and maintaining applications for Pharma Analytics.
+Skilled in managing GitHub repositories and enhancing UI with HTML, CSS, and JavaScript, I thrive on optimizing R code for efficiency.

+When I'm not at work or in denial about having a social life, I'm home watching F1 and WEC archives (The most played video being Kimi Räikkönen's 2005 Monaco Grand Prix Race), [Old] Top Gear, Grand Tour, and reading economic and financial reports.

+Deep down, I'm just a curious, consistent, persistent person.
+It's an ideal quality if you plan on using Arch.
+(I use Arch, BTW XD)

 🚀 **Technical Toolbox:**